December 27, 2024

 NIS2 Deadline: When Does NIS2 Come into Effect?

 The NIS2 Directive deadline was 17 October 2024.
-As of that date, the requirements of NIS2 must be implemented into law by each EU member state.
+As of that date, the requirements of NIS2 were required to be implemented into law by each EU member state.

 While the deadline remains firm, surveys from the months leading up to the deadline found that the majority of EU Member States would not be prepared to incorporate NIS2 into their laws by 17 October.

-Many EU Member States are likely to miss the NIS2 deadline, including Austria, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Ireland, Italy, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, and Spain.
+Many EU Member States missed the 17 October NIS2 deadline, including Austria, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Ireland, Italy, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, and Spain.

 NIS2 Penalties